Rural Homes

 Defective Rainwater Goods

-Defective rainwater goods require regular attention.
+Defective rainwater goods need regular attention.
 Blocked gutters cause overflow saturating walls below.
 Cracked downpipes discharge directly onto brickwork.
 Disconnected sections allow water to penetrate foundations.

 SPAB advises clearing gutters and rainwater pipes regularly, particularly if your building is surrounded by trees.
-This simple maintenance task prevents problems that might otherwise be misattributed to rising damp.
+This simple maintenance task prevents problems that might otherwise be wrongly attributed to rising damp.

 Prevention Through Maintenance

-Prevention costs a fraction of remediation and should form the primary damp management strategy.
+Prevention costs a fraction of remediation and should be the primary damp management strategy.
 A systematic maintenance schedule addresses most risk factors before problems develop.

 External Maintenance

-External maintenance priorities follow the traditional principle of providing a good hat and good boots, which means protecting the roof and ground level while allowing the wall fabric to breathe between.
+External maintenance priorities follow the traditional principle of providing a good hat and good boots, meaning the roof and ground level are protected while the wall fabric breathes between them.

 Ventilation Requirements